Ready for humanoid development? Diagnosis with EC-Engineer Web on the NVIDIA® Jetson™ AGX Orin

 Introduction

-As humanoids are mobile applications, wireless solutions are getting more and more interesting.
-While EC-Master software is running on the EtherCAT MainDevice, the EC-Engineer Web can easily remote-connected for diagnosis.
+Since humanoids are mobile applications, wireless solutions are becoming increasingly important.
+While EC-Master software is running on the MainDevice, EC-Engineer Web can be remotely connected for diagnosis purposes.

-In this blog, we will have a detailed look into our EC-Engineer Web.
-What advantages does this application have?
-How can the application be set up?
+In this blog, we take a closer look at EC-Engineer Web.
+What advantages does this application offer, and how can it be set up?

-Finally, we run some drives on Linux to show how motion, real-time and robotics lead into the development of humanoids.
+Finally, we run drives on Linux to demonstrate how motion control, real-time capability, and robotics come together in humanoid development.

 What is EC-Engineer Web?

-EC-Engineer Web is a powerful software tool for configuration and diagnosis of EtherCAT networks.
-This web-based application is offering similar functionality as the EC-Engineer.
-The application is able to create and export ENI (EtherCAT Network Information) files which are essential for the EC-Master to initialize and control the EtherCAT network.
-But beyond the configuration there is a huge benefit of the EC-Engineer Web: the diagnosis of the network.
-The network can be monitored, variables can be forced, the states of the MainDevice and the different SubDevices can be viewed, error counters can be showed and lot of more features are supported by the EC-Engineer Web.
-As an example, the integrated tool “Mismatch Analyzer” is able to analyze deviations between the configuration and the connected network.
-This feature helps to setup and install an EtherCAT network.
-The EC-Engineer Web is using a standard browser as user interface and can connect to any MainDevice where Windows or Linux are installed.
+EC-Engineer Web is a powerful software tool for configuration and diagnosing EtherCAT networks.
+This web-based application provides functionality similar to EC-Engineer.
+The application is able to create and export ENI (EtherCAT Network Information) files, which are essential for EC-Master to initialize and control the EtherCAT network.
+Beyond configuration, EC-Engineer Web offers significant diagnostic capabilities.
+The network can be monitored, variables can be forced, the states of the MainDevice and individual SubDevices can be viewed, error counters can be displayed, and many additional features are available.
+For example, the integrated “Mismatch Analyzer” can detect deviations between the configuration and the connected network, helping simplify EtherCAT network setup and installation.
+EC-Engineer Web uses a standard web browser as its user interface and can connect to any MainDevice running Windows or Linux.

-For our application, the architecture looks like in figure 1 below.
-On the MainDevice side, Linux is running on the Nvidia Jetson AGX Orin with the EC-Master.
-The business logic for the EC-Engineer Web consists of the standard core logic and ENI Engine same as the EC-Engineer.
-Beyond these functionalities, this application includes ASP.NET Core Web Application which allows the development of the dynamic web application.
+For our application, the system architecture is shown in Figure 1.
+On the MainDevice side, Linux runs on the NVIDIA Jetson AGX Orin together with EC-Master.
+The business logic of EC-Engineer Web consists of the same core logic and ENI engine used by EC-Engineer.
+In addition, the application includes an ASP.NET Core web application that enables a dynamic web interface.

 Figure 1: System architecture of EC-Engineer Web